alandarev/stack-implicit-oauth/README.md

 # stack-implicit-oauth

-A small Stack Overflow authenticator using OAuth 2.0 for client-side applications.
+A small Stack Exchange authenticator using OAuth 2.0 for client-side applications.

 ## Requirement
 `localhost` needs to be [set][1] as OAuth domain.